mdx-workshop/mdx-submissions21/paper.md

 Conditioned source separations have attracted significant attention because of their flexibility, applicability and extensionality.
 Their performance was usually inferior to the existing approaches, such as the single source separation model.
 However, a recently proposed method called LaSAFT-Net has shown that conditioned models can show comparable performance against existing single-source separation models.
-This paper presents Lightsaft-Net, a lightweight version of LaSAFT-Net.
+This paper presents LightSAFT-Net, a lightweight version of LaSAFT-Net.
 As a baseline, it provided a sufficient SDR performance for comparison during the Music Demixing Challenge at ISMIR 2021.
-This paper also enhances the existing Lightsaft-Net by replacing the  Lightsaft blocks in the encoder with TFC-TDF blocks.
+This paper also enhances the existing LightSAFT-Net by replacing the  LightSAFT blocks in the encoder with TFC-TDF blocks.
-Our enhanced Lightsaft-Net outperforms the previous one with fewer parameters.
+Our enhanced LightSAFT-Net outperforms the previous one with fewer parameters.

 # Introduction

 Recently, many methods based on machine learning have been conducted for music source separation.
-They can be distinguished depending upon strategies for separation as follows.: single source separation [@jansson:2017, @choi:2019, @defossez:2019], multi-head source separation [@sawata:2021], conditioned source separation [@cunet:2019, @choi:2021, @samuel:2020, @olga:2021], recursive separation [@recursive:2019], and hierarchical separation [@ethan:2020].
+They can be distinguished depending upon strategies for separation as follows.: single source separation [@takahashi:2017; @jansson:2017; @choi:2019], multi-head source separation [@sawata:2021; @kadandale:2020; @manilow:2020; @defossez:2019; @doire:2019], one-hot conditioned separation [@cunet:2019; @choi:2020; @samuel:2020; @olga:2021],
+Query-by-Example (QBE) separation [@lin:2021; @lee:2019], recursive separation [@wichern:2019; @recursive:2019], embedding space separation [@seetharaman:2019, @luo:2017] and hierarchical separation [@ethan:2020].
-The conditioned source separation method can separate all sources from the mixture source depending on its condition which determines the target.
+The conditioned source separation method separate the target source based on its condition and mixture source.
-It is the one of the most attractive.
+The training dataset and how to give the conditions during training determine the input condition's form (e.g., one-hot conditions, QBE, etc.).
-Although it has to separate with more complex mechanisms than the multi-head separation method, it is still promising because of its flexibility, applicability and extensionality.
+The conditioned source separation method is still promising because of its flexibility, applicability, and extensionality, despite the fact that it requires more complex mechanisms than the multi-head separation method.
-For example, one can easily extend it to sample-based source separation [@lee:2019, @lin:2020].
+For example, it is simple to extend it to text-conditioned audio manipulation [@choi:2021].

-LaSAFT-Net [@choi:2021] is one of the representative conditioned source separation models.
+LaSAFT-Net [@choi:2020] is one of the representative conditioned source separation models.
 It applies the Latent Source aware Frequency Transformation (LaSAFT) blocks.
 A LaSAFT block aims to capture the latent source's frequency patterns depending upon a given symbol that specifies which target source we want to separate.
 Assuming that each latent source contains independent information depending on its viewpoint, it employs the attention mechanism to model the relevance between latent sources and the target symbol.